kyleiwaniec/ucb205/exercise_1/README.md

 ####This branch contains *absolute minimum* effort to run exercise 1 successfully.
 It is not intended as an improvement on existing code.###

 __Where it all went horribly wrong:__

 1. No instructions provided to run code
-2. Results listed in the accompanying txt file were out of date
+2. Results listed in the accompanying txt files were out of date
 3. Advice to self: SLOW THE F* DOWN.